Christina Horiatopoulos

-Christina Horiatopoulos (born 19 November 1983) is an Australian retired tennis player.
+Christina Horiatopoulos (born 19 November 1983) is an Australian former tennis player.

 Horiatopoulos reached a career-high doubles ranking of world No. 126 on 26 February 2007 and her highest singles ranking of 326 on 25 November 2002.

-Her favourite surface is grass.
-She started playing tennis at the age of five.
+Her favourite surface in tennis is grass.
+She started playing at the age of five.
 Horiatopoulos retired from professional tennis 2008.

 She also is the Director of the Christina Horiatopoulos Professional Tennis Academy.